 Market value is:

-- What you would get if you sold it just before the accident occurred.
-This amount is based on the condition of the vehicle immediately prior to the loss, make and model, vehicle age, mileage, deferred maintenance and damage.
+- what you would get if you sold it just before the accident happened.
+This amount is based on the condition of the vehicle just prior to the loss, its make and model, age, mileage, deferred maintenance and damage.

 Need help choosing your cover?
 Call us on 0800 379 372 and we'll give you hand.